aws-samples/step-functions-workflows-collection/batch-lambda-tf/README.md

     ```
 1. Change directory to the pattern directory:
     ```
-    cd batch-lambda-sam
+    cd batch-lambda-tf
     ```
-1. From the command line, use AWS SAM to deploy the AWS resources for the workflow as specified in the template.yaml file:
+1. From the command line, use Terraform to deploy the AWS resources for the workflow as specified in the ```main.tf``` file:
     ```
     sam deploy --guided
     ```